1995parham-learning/pi/README.md

 sudo systemctl restart systemd-networkd
 ```

-if you want to have the wifi, you can use `wifi-menu` to generate `netctl` profile and then configurate it.

 ## Ready for Ansible 🚀

 First of all copy the ssh public key into the host and then install the following packages after that you are ready for ansible.